-In order to achieve high dependability, use is typically made of redundant systems and components.
-While identical redundancy is effective in guarding against random hardware failures, a common cause failure possibility arises from systematic failures, eg specification, design, implementation and maintenance errors etc. Diversity may be introduced to provide protection against common cause failures.
+Identical redundancy is effective in guarding against random hardware failures.
+However, a common cause failure can be a systematic failure, ie a failure that can only be eliminated by changes in specification, design, implementation and configuration.
+Diversity may be introduced to provide protection against common cause failures.
 Decisions are required as to the way in which the required diversity will be achieved.
 Attention has also to be given to the reliability that can be claimed following the introduction of diversity and the demonstration required to support such claims.
 This chapter focuses on software design diversity issues arising from the use of computer based systems.